 Biocept, Inc., the Company, was founded in California in May 1997 and is a molecular oncology diagnostics company that develops and commercializes proprietary circulating tumor cell and circulating cell-free tumor DNA assays utilizing a standard blood sample, or liquid biopsy.
 The Company's current and planned assays are intended to provide information to aid healthcare providers to identify specific oncogenic alterations that may qualify a subset of cancer patients for targeted therapy at diagnosis, progression or for monitoring to identify specific resistance mechanisms.
 Sometimes traditional procedures, such as surgical tissue biopsies, result in tumor tissue that is insufficient and/or unable to provide the molecular subtype information necessary for clinical decisions.
-The Company's assays, performed on cerebral spinal fluid, have the potential to provide more contemporaneous information on the characteristics of a patient's disease when compared with tissue biopsy and radiographic imaging.
+The Company's assays, performed on blood and cerebral spinal fluid, have the potential to provide more contemporaneous information on the characteristics of a patient's disease when compared with tissue biopsy and radiographic imaging.
+Further, sales to laboratory supply distributors of the Company's proprietary specimen collection tubes, or SCTs, commenced in June 2018, which allow for the intact transport of liquid biopsy samples for research use only, or RUO, from regions around the world.

 The Company operates a clinical laboratory that is CLIA-certified (under the Clinical Laboratory Improvement Amendment of 1988) and CAP-accredited (by the College of American Pathologists), and manufactures cell enrichment and extraction microfluidic channels, related equipment and certain reagents to perform the Company's diagnostic assays in a facility located in San Diego, California.
-CLIA certification and accreditation are required before any clinical laboratory performs testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, treatment of disease, or assessment of health.
-The assays the Company offers are classified as laboratory developed tests (LDT) under the CLIA regulations.
+CLIA certification and accreditation are required before any clinical laboratory may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, treatment of disease, or assessment of health.
+The assays the Company offers are classified as laboratory developed tests under the CLIA regulations.